Companies

 Many states also have their own minimum wage laws, and your employer has to pay you whichever rate—state or federal—is higher.
 You can check your state’s minimum wage here.

-Where to find a job as a teenager
+Where can you find a job as a teenager?

 There are lots of places you can find work as a teenager, but you should check your state and local age requirement laws as well as the employer’s minimum age requirement.